HD60Hz/squad-lab1-store/README.md

 * I can checkout

 #### Refactoring
-Before we start implementing the customer REPL, we need refactor our store to introduce a **product identifier** to identify product in cart even after inventory modification
+Before we start implementing the customer REPL, we need refactor our store to introduce a _product identifier_ to identify product in cart even after inventory modification
 We will create a sequential id system where we keep track of the last id and increment it each time we add a product.
-In the processing of indexing the database products in our new map inventory (dict), we resolve the max product id as the last id to continue from
+While processing database products, we will resolve the max product id as the last id to continue from

 ```python
 from typing import Dict